Iqra Khalid: Justice

-As a member of the Standing Committee of Justice and Human Rights, Khalid has been involved in debates and studies regarding topics such as Access to Justice, the Court Challenges Program, Physician Assisted Dying legislation, Transgender Rights legislation, Bestiality and Animal Fighting, Online Hate in Canada, Genetic Discrimination, and Elder Abuse.
+As a member of the Standing Committee of Justice and Human Rights, Khalid has been involved in debates and studies regarding topics such as Access to Justice, the Court Challenges Program, Physician Assisted Dying legislation, Transgender Rights legislation, Bestiality and Animal Fighting, Online Hate in Canada, and Genetic Discrimination.

 In 2017, Khalid tabled a successful motion to undertake a study on human trafficking.
 After hearing from numerous witnesses and travelling across Canada to examine the issue further, the committee presented its report “Moving Forward in the Fight Against Human Trafficking in Canada”, which included recommendations that would help provide victims of trafficking the support they need and bring traffickers to justice.

+Khalid served as chair of the committee from 2019 until 2021, as the members studied Elder Abuse, Canada`s Victims Bill of Rights, Coercive and Controlling Conduct in Intimate Relationships, as well as government legislation and other issues.

 Human Rights Work

 As a member of the Subcommittee for International Human Rights, Khalid took part in major studies on human rights situations around the word including human rights violations in Peru, Vietnam, Syria, Iraq, Burundi, Mauritania, China, Venezuela, and the issue of sex trafficking in South Asia.
 She has also travelled to Kenya and Ethiopia on studies of international development efforts worldwide.

 In 2016 Khalid brought forward a successful motion to the Subcommittee for International Human Rights to study the Plight of the Rohingya minority in Myanmar.
 The report produced by the study was debated in an emergency debate in the House of Commons and as a result Canada became one of the first countries to recognize the genocide of the Rohingya minority in Myanmar.

 In 2017 Khalid sponsored petition E609, asking the Canadian government to assist the residents of Aleppo who were affected by the Syrian crisis.

 In December 2016, MP Khalid introduced a private members motion asking the government to develop a strategy to tackle systemic racism and religious discrimination.
 The motion was developed in response to a petition condemning Islamophobia in Canada, which was sponsored by MP Frank Baylis.
 The motion passed with 2/3 majority approval and a study was commissioned by the Standing Committee on Canadian Heritage.
 The committee released a report in 2018, and as a result $23 million was marked to invest in anti-racism and anti-discrimination initiatives.
+In 2023, Khalid testified before the Senate of Canada`s Standing Committee on Human Rights regarding her experiences with Islamophobia and its impacts on Canadians.

 For her work on human rights, Khalid was named as one of Chatelaine's Women of the Year in 2017.

+From 2020-2021, Khalid undertook a study of the plight of the Uyghur community with members of the International Human Rights subcommittee.
+Following testimony from witnesses, the committee concluded that the actions were constructive of genocide.